XWELL, Inc. Reports Third Quarter 2022 Results

 About XWELL, Inc.

-XWELL, Inc. XWEL is a leading global health and wellness holding company operating four brands: XpresSpa®, Treat™, XpresCheck® and HyperPointe.
+XWELL, Inc. (Nasdaq: XWEL) is a leading global health and wellness holding company operating four brands: XpresSpa®, Treat™, XpresCheck® and HyperPointe.

 - XpresSpa is a leading airport retailer of wellness services and related products, with 29 locations in 14 airports globally.